OperationCode/operationcode_old_site/CONTRIBUTING.md

     rake db:setup
     thin start --ssl
     ```

-    Beginner's Notes:
+  #### Beginner's Notes:
   * When running the `bundle` command, you may encounter a problem with the `pg` gem.
 In order to resolve this problem, go through the following steps:

-      * In your terminal, type the following: `find /Applications -name pg_config` This should return the path of the pg_config.
+    * In your terminal, type the following: `find /Applications -name pg_config` This should return the path of the `pg_config` script.
       * Example return: `/Applications/Postgres.app/Contents/Versions/9.5/bin/pg_config`
     * Set the returned path as your path: `PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.5/bin/`
     * Install the `pg` gem with the following command: `gem install pg`
     * Add the `PATH` to your `.bashrc` or `.bash_profile`
-      * Type `bundle` or `bundle install` again to finish installing any remaining gems
+    * Type `bundle` or `bundle install` again to finish installing any remaining gems.

   * When setting up the database, you may encounter a problem with Postgres database creation.
 Setup proper user permission for the database and the tables to be created.

   #### Rails on Cloud9
   * Cloud9 is a web-based integrated development environment.
 If you do not much experience in setting up a work environment, we highly recommend Cloud9 to start.
   * [Getting Rails to work in Cloud9 in 5 easy steps!](https://ashtemp.github.io/Rails.html)
   * When cloning your fork into Cloud9, create your workspace name and description, then select Ruby as the template.
   * In the terminal, type in the following commands:

   ```bash